Morgxn: Tours

 Morgxn opened for Skylar Grey in 2016, for Great Good Fine Ok and Phoebe Ryan in 2017, and for X Ambassadors and Dreamers in 2018 He played at Lollapalooza and Firefly Music Festival in 2018.
 In 2019 he toured with Robert DeLong, A R I Z O N A and performed at Bumbershoot.

+Personal life

+Morgxn is non-binary, and uses they/he/xe pronouns.